-- (a) The Dean will meet with a tenured Member who is on a Normal Workload if the Dean indicates in the Annual Assessment that the Member's performance in the area of research and scholarship is unsatisfactory for his/her academic responsibilities and assigned workload.
-At the meeting, the Dean will discuss with the Member research expectations for a Normal Workload. - (b) The Dean will meet with the Member if the Member receives a second consecutive Annual Assessment indicating that the Member's performance in the area of research and scholarship is unsatisfactory for his/her academic responsibilities and assigned workload.
+- (a) The Dean will meet with a tenured Member who is on a Normal Workload if the Dean indicates in the Annual Assessment that the Member's performance in the area of research and scholarship is unsatisfactory for the Member's academic responsibilities and assigned workload.
+At the meeting, the Dean will discuss with the Member research expectations for a Normal Workload. - (b) By November 1 the Dean will meet with the Member if the Member receives a second consecutive Annual Assessment indicating that the Member's performance in the area of research and scholarship is unsatisfactory for the Member's academic responsibilities and assigned workload.
 The Dean may assign the Member to a Teaching Intensive Workload at the beginning of the next academic year.
-Within fifteen (15) working days of the meeting, the Dean will provide written reasons to the Member in support of his/her decision.

-- (c) Tenured Members who have been moved by the Dean from a Normal Workload to a Teaching Intensive Workload may request a Normal Workload by notifying the Dean by October 1.
+Within fifteen (15) working days of the meeting, the Dean will provide written reasons to the Member in support of the decision. - (c) Tenured Members who have been moved by the Dean from a Normal Workload to a Teaching Intensive Workload may request a Normal Workload or Research Intensive Workload by notifying the Dean by November 1.
 The request will include a Research Plan.
-The Dean will review the request in terms of the Member's demonstrated research record as appropriate to his/her academic responsibilities and assigned workload.
+The Dean will review the request in terms of the Member's demonstrated research record as appropriate to the Member's academic responsibilities and assigned workload.
 By January 1, the Dean will either grant the request or reject the request.
 A request will not be unreasonably denied.
 Any approved changes in workload will take effect on July 1. - (d) The Dean cannot request that a Member on a tenure-track appointment or a Member on a limited-term appointment with a Normal Workload move to a Teaching Intensive Workload.

-27.6 Balancing Teaching Load Among Members
+28.7 Balancing Teaching Load Among Members

-Subject to Article 27.1(a), the Dean, in consultation with the Chairs or Directors of academic units, will attempt to ensure a reasonably equitable workload among Members within an academic unit and among Members within a Faculty over time.
+Subject to Article 28.1(a), the Dean, in consultation with the Chairs or Directors of academic units, will attempt to ensure a reasonably equitable workload among Members within an academic unit and among Members within a Faculty over time.
 The Chair or Director, after consultation with Members of the academic unit, will provide the Dean with a recommendation for an equitable workload within the academic unit.
 An equitable workload will permit all Members to pursue fairly their research activity.
-A Member who believes that his/her assigned teaching load is excessive in relation to other Members has the right to have the Provost review his/her workload.
+A Member who believes that the Member's assigned teaching load is excessive in relation to other Members has the right to have the Provost review the Member's workload.
 The Provost will provide the Member with a written response.

-27.7 Overload Teaching
+28.8 Overload Teaching